-Contact the National ISRC Agency for your territory.
-An up to date, alphabetical list of National Agencies is available on the National Agency Contact page.
-If there is no ISRC Agency in your territory, you can obtain an ISRC from the International ISRC Agency Link to relevant section on website.
+Contact the ISRC Agency for your territory.
+An up to date, alphabetical list of ISRC Agencies is available on the ISRC Agency Contact page.
+If there is no ISRC Agency in your territory, you can obtain an ISRC from the International ISRC Registration Authority.

 2. Do I/our company have to be a member of IFPI or a music industry trade association in order obtain an ISRC?

 No. The ISRC System is constructed so that any entity creating sound or music video recordings can assign ISRCs to their recordings regardless of their membership of, or standing with, industry associations and other bodies.

 The ISRC is made up of three elements: Prefix Code, Year of Reference and Designation Code.
 For more details see the syntax description in the ISRC Handbook [at Section 3.3.1].

 4. I have only been allocated five characters out of twelve — how do I get my complete ISRC?

 The five characters you have been allocated are your unique Prefix Code.
 To generate individual ISRCs per recording, you will need to add a two digit Year of Reference element to the Prefix, followed by a unique five digit Designation Code.

 - The Year of Reference is the last two digits of the year in which the ISRC is assigned.

 - The Designation Code is a set of five digits generated by you, usually in sequence beginning from number 00001 and unique to you within each Year of Reference.
 See full syntax description in the ISRC Handbook at Section 3.3.1

 5. I would like to select my own characters to use as a Prefix Code.
 Is this possible?